Avyaaz18/Elek-Blog/README.md

 ## 🛠️ Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you have ideas for new tutorials, projects, or reviews, feel free to create a pull request or open an issue.

 ---